TU-CSCI3362-SP22/activity-observer-pattern/README.md

 1. Add a `webpage` instance variable to `WeatherData`
    2. Be sure to initialize this correctly!
 3. Update the `getReadings` method to correctly update the web page.

-4. Test things out in the Playground!
-You should now get two morph boxes.
+Test things out in the Playground!
+You should now get two morph boxes, but they will likely be overlapping.
+Drag one out of the way!

 ## Takeaways:
 Looking at WebPage, Ticker, and AlertBox (specifically in sampleWeatherData method) we can see that three different patterns of pulling/pushing data are used.